conbench/conbench/docs/pages/lookback_zscore.md

 Notice how the ±5 standard-deviation boundaries have changed!
 The plot now knows that the data after the distribution change should have a different mean than before the distribution change, and so the algorithm works slightly differently.

+## Creating the z-score

+To create a z-score, Conbench must calculate the mean and standard deviation of the historic result distribution.
+Before doing so, outliers are automatically excluded from the distribution.
+Documentation on this process is coming soon.

+After outliers are excluded, the remaining data is sorted by commit timestamp.
+For each benchmark result, Conbench uses the mean of all the result's iterations.
+Then:

+- the rolling mean is calculated (with the window boundaries as described above)
+- the residual of each result's mean from the rolling mean is calculated
+- the standard deviation of the residuals is calculated, using Bessel's correction

+Then the z-score is the difference of the distribution's mean from the contender result's mean, divided by the standard deviation of the residuals.
+The sign is modified depending on the unit, such that a positive z-score indicates a performance improvement and a negative z-score indicates a performance regression.

+See below for details of why the standard deviation of the residuals is used.

 ### How curating the data affects the algorithm